sudanbasyal/sudanbasyal/README.md

 ###

-<p align="left">✨ I usually don't code on saturdays<br>📚 I'm currently working on a chat app.<br>🎲 Fun fact: I am like a square wave, i will give 100% or nothing at all</p>
+<p align="left">✨ I usually don't code on saturdays<br>📚 I'm currently working on a hajir app.<br>🎲 Fun fact: I am like a square wave, i will give 100% or nothing at all</p>

 ###